This section describes what the Virtual School is and what we offer, in terms of legal requirements and how we operate.

 We also provide advice and guidance to schools and families of adopted children who were previously in care.

-If you are an adoptive parent or special guardian and you have queries regarding education or the pupil premium please contact Ewen on email@example.com or on 01753 690725.
+If you are an adoptive parent or special guardian and you have queries regarding education or the pupil premium please contact Ewen Godfrey on firstname.lastname@example.org or on 07806 431710.